companieshouse/chs-delta-api/README.md

 2. `DOCKER_BUILDKIT=0 docker build --build-arg SSH_PRIVATE_KEY="$(cat ~/.ssh/id_rsa)" --build-arg SSH_PRIVATE_KEY_PASSPHRASE -t 169942020521.dkr.ecr.eu-west-1.amazonaws.com/local/chs-delta-api .`
 3. `docker run 169942020521.dkr.ecr.eu-west-1.amazonaws.com/local/chs-delta-api:latest`

+## Healthcheck
+This service implements a `healthcheck` endpoint.
+Using POSTMAN call the `/delta/healthcheck` GET endpoint to assert the service is running correctly.

 ## Documentation
 All documentation can be found in the `/docs` folder at the root of this project's directory.